Use the Cometly API to send events from all your data sources to Cometly.

 The fingerprint should be obtained from the available cometFingerprint() function available via the Cometly tracking code.
 The function returns a promise that resolves to the fingerprint value.

-*required if fingerprint or email is not present
+*required if email is missing

-Customer & Hit Data:
+Customer & Event Data:

 Remove symbols, letters, and any leading zeros.
 Phone numbers must include a country code to be used for matching (e.g., the number 1 must precede a phone number in the United States).
 Always include the country code as part of your customers' phone numbers, even if all of your data is from the same country.